emilypi/base64/README.md

 What does this library provide?
 Here is the summary:

-- Better performance over existing Base64 libraries (2x and 3x for most use-cases - see [PERFORMANCE.md](benchmarks/PERFORMANCE.md))
+- Better performance over existing Base64 libraries (see [PERFORMANCE.md](benchmarks/PERFORMANCE.md))
 - Support for unpadded Base64 and Base64-url
 - Support for `Text` encodings and decodings
 - Optics for handling more complex structures with Base64 representations via the `base64-lens` package